Skip to main content

 To report payouts from foreign pensions of all types: Social Security, Occupational Pension:

-2. Click Yes next to I have retirement accounts or receive retirement income.
+1. Navigate to the Life & Income > Basic Information TQ section on the left side and click Yes next to I have retirement accounts or receive retirement income.

-5. Click Yes under the question Did you receive Foreign (i.e., non-U.S.) retirement distributions?
+2. Navigate to Income > Passive Income > Pension and click Yes under the question Did you receive Foreign (i.e., non-U.S.) retirement distributions?

-6. Fill in the table Country & Pension Type.
+3. Fill in the table Country & Pension Type.

-Note: if you have not received your AHV tax certificate, please request one at your cantonal Compensation office.
+Note: if you have not received your AHV tax certificate, please request one at your Cantonal compensation office.

-Interest, dividends and distributions from Pillar 3 accounts
+Interest, dividends, and distributions from Pillar 3 accounts

 Report distributions from Pillar 3 accounts as income from regular investment.
 From the IRS perspective, contributions to Pillar 3 were made from after-tax funds.
 Therefore only growth in history is subject to tax.

-4. Navigate to Income > Investments and click Yes under the question Did you sell any type of securities during the tax year?
+2. Navigate to Income > Investments and click Yes under the question Did you sell any type of securities during the tax year?

-5. Click Yes under the question Do you have investments in non-U.S. pooled investment funds? and upload annual statements for the last 3 years in which the fund was held (showing year-end balance).
+3. Click Yes under the question Do you have investments in non-U.S. pooled investment funds? and upload annual statements for the last 3 years in which the fund was held (showing year-end balance).

 Report interest as if you received it from the bank or brokerage account:

-2. Click on the Interest tab at the top and click Yes under the question Did you receive non-U.S. interest income?
+2. Navigate to Income > Passive Income > Interest tab at the top and click Yes under the question Did you receive non-U.S. interest income?

 3. Fill in the table.